 The following describes three other types of inspection reports:

 Pre-operation checks involve inspections of new or modified equipment or processes.
-Often these are done after workplace shutdowns.
+Workers often perform these after workplace shutdowns.

-The health and safety committee should review the progress of the recommendations, especially when they pertain to the education and training of employees.
+The health and safety committee should review the progress of the recommendations.
+This is especially important when they pertain to the education and training of employees.
 It is also the committee’s responsibility to study the information from regular inspections.
 This will help in identifying trends for the maintenance of an effective health and safety program.

 If you require further information please contact us.